MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 ```bash
 python3 ./src/notify.py
 ```
 But you would get an error complaining that the notifypy module cannot be found in our dependencies.
-We were so close ...
+We were so close...

 But don't worry, this is expected.

-The issue is that we are trying to call our script using the default local python interpreter who doesn't know about our virtual environment dependencies and modules.
+The issue is that we are trying to call our script using the default local python interpreter.
+But it doesn't know about our virtual environment dependencies and modules.

-To make this work we need to use the interpreter from the virtual env.
+To make this work, we need to use the interpreter from the virtual env.

 Let's create a simple `execute.sh` script in our root folder that will allow us to call any script with the virtual env interpreter.